Chinese workers injured in Myanmar factory attacks, China's embassy says

 READ: At least 18 killed in Myanmar's anti-coup protests; martial law imposed in Yangon district

-Myanmar Now quoted residents as saying three factories were set ablaze in Hlaing Thayar.
+Myanmar Now quoted residents as saying three factories were set ablaze in Hlaing Tharyar.
 It was unclear whether those included two Chinese-financed garment factories that Chinese state news service CGTN said were burned.

 CGTN quoted the Chinese embassy in Myanmar as having called for assistance.